 As part of a ten-ship convoy, it sailed again on October 4 and stopped at Cabcaban.
 The next day, it was at San Fernando, La Union, where the ships were joined by four more ships and five escorts.
 The ships stayed close to the shoreline to prevent submarine attacks which failed since, on October 6th, two of the ships were sunk.

-The ships were informed, on October 9, that American carriers were seen near Formosa and sailed for Hong Kong when they were informed American planes were in the area.
+The ships’ captains were informed, on October 9, that American carriers were seen near Formosa and sailed for Hong Kong when they were informed American planes were in the area.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11 and remained several days.
+The Hokusen Maru arrived in Hong Kong on October 11 and remained for several days.
 While it was in port, American planes bombed the harbor on October 16.
 On October 21, the ship sailed for Takao, Formosa, arriving on October 24.
 During this time, four survivors from the Arisan Maru were put in the hold.

 On November 8, the POWs were disembarked and cleaned.
 The Japanese had decided they were too ill to continue the trip to Japan.
-Once on land, the POWs were taken to a school which the Japanese designated as Toroku Camp which had been opened just for them.
+Once on land, the POWs were taken to a school that the Japanese designated as Toroku Camp which had been opened just for them.
 Many of the POWs were in such poor condition that the Japanese did not require them to perform hard work.
 They did gardening and other chores, while some of the POWs worked at a sugarcane mill.

 On January 25, 1945, he was boarded onto the Enoshima Maru.
 During the trip, the POWs were in a hold with a cargo of hemp.
 Some of the POWs discovered that beneath the hemp were bags of sugar and cans of tomatoes.
 The men helped themselves to the canned tomatoes.
 The ship arrived at Moji, Japan, on January 30 and the POWs were taken to a schoolhouse.
 Outside the school, the POWs stripped off their clothes, because they were infested with lice, and deloused.
 The POWs later were taken to the train station where they rode a train to various camps along the line.